Naetion/Guides/provide-services.md

 And we're building an awesome experience besides - one that not only gives you more control, but automates a lot of your work too.

 Interested in being one of the first HJAELPers on the platform when we launch?
-Click the button below to register your interest.
+Click the button below to register your interest, and be sure to join our [Discord](https://discord.gg/z75zHQssFH) to learn about opportunities to earn and win HJAELPCOIN.

 [!button size="2xl" target="blank" text="Provide services on HJAELP"](https://9si7fj39n3w.typeform.com/to/QccWfqXX)